wpdispensary/dispensary-blocks/README.txt

 2. Product Block List View

 == Changelog ==

+= 1.2.1 =
+* Bugfix `tar` dependency version update to fix vulnerability found in older versions
+* Updated `create-guten-block` version from 1.9.3 to 1.13.0

 = 1.2 =
 * Added product details filters to each block type